THE NEIGHBOURHOOD ENERGY EFFICIENCY PROJECT

 THE PEOPLE IN THE COMMUNITY

 So, who are the friendly faces out and about in the neighbourhood?
-Meet Deborah, the Energy Efficiency Advocate for this project.
-A passionate supporter of community engagement, she appreciates the need for a targeted approach to reduce barriers to accessing energy efficiency programs.
+Meet Deborah, the Energy Efficiency Advocate for NECRC, and Charity, the Energy Efficiency Advocate for CNRC.
+Both passionate supporters of community engagement, they appreciate the need for a targeted approach to reduce barriers to accessing energy efficiency programs.

 “The North End has the youngest population in Winnipeg, and the median household income is less than half the Winnipeg average at $24,756,” she told us.
 “Housing in the area is among the oldest stock in the city of Winnipeg, with over 50% of residences built before 1946.”